torontomulibrary/atom_vagrant/README.md

 AtoM Vagrant
 =============
-This will create a Vagrant environment with AtoM installed.
+This will create a Vagrant environment with AtoM installed on a Fedora20 box

 Requirements